amohan601/langchain-examples/langchain-notes.md

 ### Basics
 ---

-Model - you ask question you get a answer
+**Model** - you ask question you get a answer

-Chatbot - you pass all previous questions and answers and ask a new question. agent answers the new question keeping in mind the past coversation. conversation with some memory
+**Chatbot** - you pass all previous questions and answers and ask a new question. agent answers the new question keeping in mind the past coversation. conversation with some memory

-Agent - you can ask question and get answer, pass conversation, and also pass some tools for the agent to utilize for generating the answers.
+**Agent** - you can ask question and get answer, pass conversation, and also pass some tools for the agent to utilize for generating the answers.

 **Types of Models**

 You can use AI models to ask question.

-Closed source models - OpenAI,Anthropic - You have to buy credits
+**Closed source models** - OpenAI,Anthropic - You have to buy credits

-Open/closed source models - Groq,Openrouter - some free models and some paid models
+**Open/closed source models** - Groq,Openrouter - some free models and some paid models

 OpenAI came first.
-So other models api and contract are OpenAI
+So other models api and contract are OpenAI compatible

 **API Keys**